Togyzkumalak: History and Research

 Togyzkumalak rules and terms were firstly described in the literature by Kazakh scientist and linguist Sarsen Amanzholov in 1936.
 In 19-century Russian ethnographers have mentioned togyzkumalak game during the field research in Kazakh steppes, as a Kirghiz game (Kirgizskaya igra)due to common mistakes messing ethnonyms: Kazakhs as "Kirghiz" or "Kirghiz-Kasaks" and modern Kyrgyz people as "Kara-Kirghiz".
 For example, Russian ethnographer Boris Kuftin written article "Kirgizskaya Igra Togyz Kumalak"(Kirghiz game of togyzkumalak) in 1906.

 In 1974 Federation of Togyzkumalak of Kazakh SSR was formed.
 It was reestablished in 2004 as a Togyzkumalak Federation of Kazakhstan.
 There is also World Togyzkumalak Federation.

-In 2020 "Toguz Kumalak/Toguz Korgool/Mangala/Göçürme: The Traditional Game of Strategy and Intelligence inscribed on Representative List of the Intangible Cultural Heritage of Humanity (UNESCO) through joint submission of Kazakhstan, Kyrgyzstan, and Turkey.
+In 2020, "Traditional intelligence and strategy game: Togyzqumalaq, Toguz Korgool, Mangala/Göçürme" was inscribed on the UNESCO List of the Intangible Cultural Heritage of Humanity through a joint submission by Kazakhstan, Kyrgyzstan, and Turkey.